yrizeq24/pycity/README.md

 PyCity Schools Analysis
-n = 15 schools
+SAMPLE SIZE = 15 schools
-Values = school size, budgets and grades,
+VALUES  = school size, budgets and grades,
-Goal = explore their effect on math scores, reading scores and overall passing.
+OUTCOME = explore their effect on math scores, reading scores and overall passing.

-Generally, average math score (78.99), were lower than average reading scores (81.88).
+Average math score (78.99), were lower than average reading scores (81.88).

 The best performing school was Cabrera High School with an overall passing rate of 95.59%, while the worst performing school was Rodriguez High School, with an overall passing rate of 73.29%.